Please see Filling In Your Application For UK Conservatoires via UCAS for further assistance with this process.

 In your interview you will be asked to conduct the opening of a number of choral excerpts, which you will be given prior to the interview, and to comment on them.
 Your interview may also include questions about your experience and prior knowledge of choral repertoire, general musical knowledge and enthusiasms, your career aspirations and outlook, as well as technical and interpretational matters arising from the audition.
 You will be asked to sight-sing.

-You may also be asked to have a subsequent interview with one of the postgraduate programme tutors.
+You may also be asked to have a subsequent online interview with one of the postgraduate programme tutors.

 Academic written requirements